 I am using Outlook 2016 on Windows 10.
 I am using an email from office365 and changed my password in office365.
-The outlook was crashing for about a few seconds as I believe it was searching for the new password credentials.
+The outlook keeps crashing for about a few seconds as I believe it was searching for the new password credentials.
 I went to the Credential Manager and deleted the generic credentials listed for this outlook email account.
-Now, Outlook crashes during startup, immediately upon opening.
+Now, my Outlook crashes during startup.
+When trying to launch the program, Outlook opens and closes immediately.
 Please Help!

-If your Outlook is crashing during startup or if it is stuck at a screen that says ‘Processing’, it can be resolved using Safe Mode.
+If your Outlook crashes when opening or Outlook crashes on startup or even if Outlook is stuck at ‘Processing’, it can be resolved by opening Outlook in Safe Mode.
 To open Outlook in Safe Mode, follow the instructions below.

 - Close Outlook if you have it open

-- Click on the Start menu, type exe /safe and hit Enter
+- Now type outlook.exe /safe, and hit Enter

 - Then close Outlook